jgaeddert/liquid-dsp/doc/core/logging.rst

     Example: ``08:18:35``

-Use any of the following options additional:
+Use any of the following additional options in conjunction with those above:

 ``LIQUID_LOG_UTC``
     Log using